The Tenth Planet

 Sue: What’s wrong with him?
 Has this adventure got anything to do with his current condition?
 I don’t get it.
 Am I missing something important?

-The Doctor stumbles into the camera and then into the snow.
+The Doctor stumbles into the snow (and the camera).
 And then he enters the TARDIS, locking Ben and Polly outside.

 Sue: Oh my God, he’s going to leave them there, isn’t he?